DR REBECCA LOUISE-CLARKE

 Lady Sings the Oz Blues, explores the vital but often overlooked contributions of Australian women musicians to the Blues genre.
 This project engages with archival materials from the Australian Performing Arts Collection (APAC), Melbourne Blues Appreciation Society (MBAS), Women in Blues Program (Victoria), State Library Victoria, University of Melbourne Library and the University of Melbourne Archives and Special Collections.
 It brings together oral histories, sound recordings, and historical documents to highlight the important ways that Blues women have shaped the Blues in Australia.

-Oz Blues musicians have woven together international influences, their own cultural heritage, and the landscapes around them to create a distinctively Australian Blues sound.
-Welcome to a kaleidoscope of sights and sounds, rhythms, notes and words that together weave a story of the Oz Blues.
+Oz Blues musicians have incorporated international influences, their own cultural heritage, and the landscapes around them to create a distinctively Australian Blues sound.
+Welcome to a kaleidoscope of sights and sounds, rhythms, notes and words that together weave the histories of Oz Blues.

 ABOUT ME -